 The Sexual 6

-Sexual 6s seek to experience Essential Truth through chemistry and in their romantic relationships.
-Their contradictory nature is a bold, provocative attitude paired with vulnerability and uncertainty about their desirability.
-They are unpredictable and edgy, yet charming and endearing.
-They pair freedom of expression with their need to check in on whether their actions undermine or enhance their appeal.
+Sexual Sixes seek to experience Essential Truth through chemistry and in their romantic relationships.
+The contradictory nature of Six is expressed in this type as a bold and provocative attitude paired with vulnerability and uncertainty about their desirability.
+They tend to be unpredictable and edgy, and yet very charming and endearing.
+Freedom of expression is often paired with the Sexual Six’s need to check in on whether their actions undermine or enhance their appeal.
 A need for certainty in the fluctuating arena of attraction and chemistry speaks to the basic conflict within this type.
-They are looking for chemistry they can rely on to be sustainable and energizing.
-They project swagger with a tough or dramatic “hard to handle” attitude, yet display a great deal of unexpected vulnerability, sensitivity, and sentimentality, needing a great deal of assurance that their partnership is secure and they’re still enticing and beautiful.
+Sexual Sixes are looking for chemistry they can rely on to be sustainable and energizing.
+They tend to project swagger with a tough or dramatic “hard to handle” attitude, yet they often display a great deal of unexpected vulnerability, sensitivity, and sentimentality, needing a great deal of assurance that their partnership is secure and that they’re still enticing and beautiful.